-No Outcome Outputs Output Indicators Basel 2022/23 line/Estimated 2023/24 Performance 2024/25 2025/26 MTDP Targets 2026/27 2027/28 2028/29 2029/30 4 Efficient & fair Adjudicati on process Serve courtesy letters % of courtesy letters served/presume d served within 40 days from date of issue New New 100% of courtesy letters served/presu med served within 40 days from date of issue 70% of courtesy letters served/presu med served within 40 days from date of issue 80% of courtesy letters served/presu med served within 40 days from date of issue 90% of courtesy letters served/presum ed served within 40 days from date of issue 100% of courtesy letters served/presum ed served within 40 days from date of issue 100% of courtesy letters served/presumed served within 40 days from date of issue Serve enforcem ent orders % of enforcement orders served/presume d served within 40 days from date of issue New New 100% of enforcement orders served/presu med served within 40 days from date of issue 70% of enforcement orders served/presu med served within 40 days from date of issue 80% of enforcement orders served/presu med served within 40 days from date of issue ed served 100% of enforcement orders served/presum ed served within 40 days from date of issue
+No Outcome Outputs Output Indicators Base 2022/23 line/Estimated P 2023/24 erformance 2024/25 2025/26 MTDP Targets 2026/27 2027/28 2028/29 2029/30 f.
+Efficient & fair Adjudicati on process Serve courtesy letters % of courtesy letters served/presume d served within 40 days from the date of issue New New 100% of courtesy letters served/presu med served within 40 days from the date of issue 70% of courtesy letters served/presu med served within 40 days from the date of issue 80% of courtesy letters served/presu med served within 40 days from the date of issue 90% of courtesy letters served/presum ed served within 40 days from the date of issue 100% of courtesy letters served/presum ed served within 40 days from the date of issue 100% of courtesy letters served/presumed served within 40 days from the date of issue g.
+Serve enforcem ent orders % of enforcement orders served/presume d served within 40 days from the date of issue New New 100% of enforcement orders served/presu med served within 40 days from the date of issue 70% of enforcement orders served/presu med served within 40 days from 80% of enforcement orders served/presu med served within 40 days from the date of issue 90% of enforcement orders served/presum ed served within 40 days from the date of issue 100% of enforcement orders served/presum ed served within 40 days from the date of issue 100% of enforcement orders served/presumed served within 40 days from the date of issue